WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 The pybullet_industrial package provides interfaces for setting and measuring the state of the endeffector.
 These interfaces make it possible to set the desired position and orientation of the endeffector and to measure the current position and orientation of the endeffector.
-Note that providing the orientation is optional, in this case, the robot assumes an arbitrary rotation at a given position.
+Note that providing the orientation is optional, in this case, the robot assumes an arbitrary orientation at a given position.

 .. important::
     The orientation is given as a quaternion, which is a 4-tuple of floats.